- What type of housing is available for students residing on campus?

 Per my request, is it possible to move into a different category room?

 Depending on the room availability, your request will be processed after you contact the Dormitory Management with your written statement.
-Dormitory fee differences between categories will be calculated and processed in accordance with Dormitory Principles and Regulations (articles 31, 32).
+Dormitory fee differences between categories will be calculated and processed in accordance with Dormitory Principles and Regulations article 9 item(4).

 When should I check-out from the dormitory for the Fall semester?
 Will I be required to pay any fines, if I miss the deadline?

 Students wishing to check out from dormitories by the end of the Fall semester are required to complete their dormitory check-out process by informing the Dormitory Management in maximum of 10 days prior to the beginning date of the classes as stated in the academic calendar for the next semester.
-Students who fail to complete the check out process before the deadline are considered to be staying for the Spring semester and required to make due dormitory payments.If the check out process is delayed, students will be required to pay the fine determined in accordance with the Dormitory Principles and Regulations, article 32.
+Students who fail to complete the check out process before the deadline are considered to be staying for the Spring semester and required to make due dormitory payments.If the check out process is delayed, students will be required to pay the rates specified in the Dormitories Calendar.

 What do I need to do to renew my dormitory registration each year?